dahuatechnologies/dahuatechnologies/README.md

 ---

-**- Human Driven for Smart Cars with remote communication to the Evox AI CORE in the Cloud;**
+**- Human Driven for EV Smart Cars with remote communication to the Evox AI CORE in the Cloud;**

-**- Expert System Driven for Smart Cars with remote communication to the Evox AI CORE in the Cloud;**
+**- Expert System Driven for EV Smart Cars with remote communication to the Evox AI CORE in the Cloud;**

 **- Smart Car using 5G Chip Interactive or Satellite Chip Interactive or Wi-Fi network;**

 **- Smart Car using 5G Chip Interactive and Satellite Chip Interactive and Wi-Fi network;**

 **- Interactive Functions: Mobile Phone within Voice-activated attendant, Voice Command, Hands Gesture, Radio Online, On-line Weather, Etc...**

+**- Solar roof for energy Capture S.O.S to Electric Vehicle.**

 ---